marslanwajid/portfolio/README.md

 A modern, responsive portfolio website built with a headless CMS architecture.
 The backend is powered by WordPress, and the frontend is built with React, connected through REST APIs.
 Styling is handled with Tailwind CSS.

+> **Note**: You can also use only the frontend independently!
+The React frontend can be configured to work with any backend API or even as a standalone static site with hardcoded data.

 ## 🏗️ Architecture

 ### Backend (WordPress)